Piemontez/opencvflowdocs/src/docs/en/overview.md

 > Basic knowledge of the opencv.js library is highly recommended.

 The IDE was built from OpenCV.js, React, React-Flow libraries.
 Its style was customized from bootstrap.
-The operating mechanism is built into the structure of the electron.